Dharwynz/datam/README.md

 - [Markdown Guide](https://www.markdownguide.org/)
 - [GitHub Pages](https://pages.github.com/)
 # Experiments
-- :blush: This is a blush emoji!
+-  This is a blush emoji!
 - :smirk: Here's a smirk emoji!
 - :smile: This is a smile emoji!
 - :heart: This is a heart emjoi!